5 Amazing Ruins to Visit in Rome (That Aren’t the Colosseum)

 The thing that is so amazing about San Clemente is that you can see these layers of history and the way Rome has been built on top of itself over and over again.
 It is such a unique experience to be able to descend into the different levels of Roman history and walk around in them.

-Basilica San Clemente is located at Via Labicana 95, just a few blocks east of the Colosseum.
+The Basilica San Clemente is location at Via Labicana 95, just a few blocks east of the Colosseum.

-The San Clemente Basilica is a sacred sight, so be sure to wear appropriate and modest clothing (as you would when visiting St. Peter’s Basilica).
+The San Clemente Basilica is a sacred site, so be sure to wear appropriate and modest clothing (as you would when visiting St. Peter’s Basilica).

 Palatine Hill